jessiegibson/debugging-errors-readme-001/README.md

 ## Conclusion

 There are many other errors that can occur in Ruby, this just covered the most common errors encountered when beginning to code in Ruby.
-Ruby errors are pretty descriptive and there to help out so always see if the error is offering you a hint about your code.
+Ruby errors are pretty descriptive and there to help out, so always see if the error is offering you a hint about your code.